BiolApps/MeinteR/vignettes/Meinter_vignette.md

 \section{Working with real data}
 \subsection{Example with Illumina HumanMethylation450K data (GSE37362)}
 In the following example, we demostrate the functionalities of MeinteR on a real dataset.
-We use data from the data series GSE37362 that contains HumanMethylation450K methylation profiles of 31 diffuse large B-cell lymphoma, classified in two groups depending on whether TET2 is mutated.
-Briefly, we start by fetching methylation data from GEO using the `importGEO` function and, subsequently, calculate the mean beta-values for each group and the delta-beta values for each probe. `importGEO` exports a bed-formatted data frame, where each probe is transformed into the corresponding hg19 genomic coordinate.
+We use data from the GSE37362 data series that contains HumanMethylation450K methylation profiles of 31 diffuse large B-cell lymphoma, classified in two groups depending on whether TET2 is mutated.
+Briefly, we will use the `importGEO` function to fetch methylation data from GEO and to calculate the mean beta-values for each group and the delta-beta values for each probe. `importGEO` exports a valid bed-formatted data frame, including all probes transformed into the corresponding hg19 genomic coordinate.
 In case of unresponsive attempts to download GEO data series or download with warnings, try again to fetch data with the same scripts.

 ```r
 project.dir <- "~/GSE37362"